 Hazel Green Elementary School

-- Hazel Green Elementary School's student population of 743 students has declined by 7% over five school years.
+Hazel Green Elementary School's student population of 743 students has stayed relatively flat over five school years.

 |Grades Offered||Grades Prekindergarten-4|